mustafaascha/nsqip/README.md

 # Project structure

-Before adding the data to the correct folder, you should have the following directory structure:
+Before adding the data to the correct folder, the project structure looks like this:

 nsqipr
 ├── data/txt
 │       └── PUT-DATA-HERE
 ├── data-raw
 │   └── paper_things.R
-├── DESCRIPTION
-├── LICENSE
-├── NAMESPACE
-├── nsqipr.Rproj
-├── R
-│   ├── analysis.R
-│   ├── data.R
-│   └── munge.R
+...
 ├── README.md
 └── report.Rmd

-After adding the data, the project directory should have the following structure:
+After adding the data, the project directory should have (about) the following structure:

 nsqipr
 ├── data/txt